Nokokinoko/TestUnity/README.md

 Menu in slider, toggle button
 The menu closes when close button or outside the panel

+### TAG Scene Transition
+Transition to another scene from the button in the menu
+Scheduled to change from coroutine to UniTask

 # License
 This software is released under the MIT License, see LICENSE.